Dalmatian city-states: History

 Later were added other cities in north-central Dalmatia, like Sebenicum (now Šibenik), Flumen (now Rijeka), and Pagus (now Pag).
+According to Kingsley Garland Jayne:

-Indeed, in the Early Medieval period, Byzantine Dalmatia was ravaged by an Avar invasion that destroyed its capital, Salona, in 639 AD.
-This event allowed for the settlement of the nearby Diocletian's Palace in Spalatum by Salonitans, greatly increasing the importance of the city.
-The Avars were followed by the great South Slavic migrations.
+In the Early Medieval period, Byzantine Dalmatia was ravaged by an Avar-Slavic invasion (more specifically the Croats per Thomas the Archdeacon) that destroyed its capital, Salona, in 639 AD.
+This event allowed for the settlement of the nearby Diocletian's Palace in Spalatum by Salonitans, greatly increasing the importance of the city, followed by South Slavic settlement in the hinterland.

 The Slavs, loosely allied with the Avars, permanently settled the region in the first half of the 7th century AD and remained its predominant ethnic group ever since.
-The Croats soon formed their own realm: the Principality of Dalmatian Croatia, ruled by native Princes of Guduscan origin.
+The Croats soon formed their own realm: the Principality of Dalmatian Croatia which in 925 became Kingdom of Croatia.
 The meaning of the geographical term "Dalmatia" now shrunk to the cities and their immediate hinterland.
 These cities and towns remained influential as they were well-fortified and maintained their connection with the Byzantine Empire.
+Since the time of duke Branimir of Croatia, Venetians had to pay taxes to Croatia and to the Narentines for their ships traveling along the eastern Adriatic coast, while the Dalmatian city-states paid 710 ducats of tribute to the Croatian ruler.

 The two communities were somewhat hostile at first, but as the Croats became Christianized, this tension gradually subsided.
 A degree of cultural mingling soon took place, in some enclaves stronger, in others weaker, as Slavic influence and culture were more accentuated in Ragusium and Cattarum while the influence from the Italian peninsula was stronger in the northern Dalmatia islands and in Jadera and Spalatum.
+According to the analysis of the anthroponyms of the Dalmatian city-states Split and Trogir in the 11th century, it is estimated that 25% of upper class and 50% of citizens of Split had Slavic/Slavicized names, while both in Trogir were predominantly Slavic/Slavicized.
+In 1177, Pope Alexander III was welcomed by the citizens of Zadar "with endless songs and chants of praise ringing about him in their Slavonic tongue".
+By the 13th century, 64% of names in Zadar had Slavic origin.